BAUDOTlab/KGATE/docs/decoders.md

 - `score`: Method called by the Architect's {#kgate.architect.Architect.scoring_function} method.
 Given the current batch embeddings and indices, it will output the score computed by the decoder as a tensor.
 - `get_embeddings`: While the main embeddings are stored in the {#kgate.architect.Architect} object, some decoders use additionnal embeddings that are not encoded by GNN beforehands.
 Decoders with no additionnal embeddings should return `None`.
+- `normalize_params`: a function taking the related embedding tensors as argument.
+When used from within the Architect, the entity and relation embeddings will be passed to this function, which normalizes them in addition to potential decoder-specific embeddings, before returning both.
+If the decoder requires no normalization, this method can be omitted or return the embeddings without alteration.
 - `inference_prepare_candidates`: Helper function for the link prediction evaluation.
 Given the current batch indices and full embeddings, returns the batch embedding as well as all possible candidates to evaluate link prediction against.